datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions1

 Read the manual page for the `tail` command.
-Press spacebar to read more or type `q` to quit.
+(Remember to press spacebar to page down and/or type `q` to quit.)

 *** =hint1